NaeuralEdgeProtocol/edge_node/README.md

 ```

 Now you can run multiple Edge Nodes on the same machine without any conflicts between them.
+>NOTE: If you are running multiple nodes on the same machine it is recommended to use docker-compose to manage the nodes.
+You can find an example of how to run multiple nodes on the same machine using docker-compose in the [Running multiple nodes on the same machine](#running-multiple-nodes-on-the-same-machine) section.

 ## Inspecting the Edge Node